Director’s Update Learn More

 What is your CAMPER to COUNSELOR RATIO?

-This ratio changes with age but on the average, we generally place seven to nine campers with one to two counselors in a tent.
-There may be up to ten tent units per gender.
-Each tent unit is supported by an experienced head counselor whose job is to be available to and support counselors.
-We have many other gifted and talented team members in supporting roles who are available to support counselors as needs arise.
+This ratio changes with age but on the average, we generally place seven to twelve campers with one to two counselors in a group.
+Each group is supported by an experienced head counselor whose job is to be available to and serve the counselors.
+We have many other gifted, talented team members in supporting roles who are available to come alongside counselors as needs arise.

 • Off-site Expeditions (11-18) range from a 1:4 to a 1:6 ratio with two guides for 8-12 campers.